josefdeutsch/josefmobile/README.md

 ## What have I learned?
 In this project you will:
-* Firebase with Google Auth.
+* Firebase Database, Google Authentication
 * Usage of Workermanager KEEP.Policy
 * Google Cloud Endpoints provided with Gradle
 * Test UI Components with AndroidX- Testing- Framework